pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

-My mistake from the beginning was to try to treat the “-“ into the word definition…
+My mistake from the beginning was to try to treat the ï¿½-ï¿½ into the word definitionï¿½

-You’re right, when playing with parsing, you need to think differently (*be* the parser!).
-And that’s why I really appreciate your answer: you are not only giving the quick solution to a problem, but you spend time to explain how you came to the solution.
+Youï¿½re right, when playing with parsing, you need to think differently (*be* the parser!).
+And thatï¿½s why I really appreciate your answer: you are not only giving the quick solution to a problem, but you spend time to explain how you came to the solution.
 I am sure that it will help me a lot with my future use of pyparsing, with other problems that I will surely meet.

-Thanks to your explanations, I’ve also learned about:
+Thanks to your explanations, Iï¿½ve also learned about:

 - oneOf(): I would never think before to try to print the result of onOf().
 That is quite interesting.